 ‘It was November-the month of crimson sunsets, parting birds, deep, sad hymns of the sea, passionate wind-songs in the pines.
 Anne roamed through the pineland alleys in the park and, as she said, let that great sweeping wind blow the fogs out of her soul.’

 (L.M.
 Montgomery, Anne of Green Gables)

-Today marks the start of an unpopular month -November.
+We are at the end of an unpopular month -November.

 I can vividly remember reading the following poem as the wind blew down from the Cavehill shaking Mr McGeogh’s mobile classroom:

 ‘No sun – no moon!

 No dawn – no dusk – no proper time of day.

 No warmth, no cheerfulness, no healthful ease,